Manhattan Bridge Reconstruction

 How will lane closures affect week-day rush hour traffic?

 During rush hours, all lanes will remain open, except for one lane on the lower roadway.
 The lower roadway will run Manhattan- or Brooklyn-bound to accommodate morning and evening rush hours.
 An HOV lane will be maintained on the North upper roadway during morning rush hours (6:00 am to 10:00 am).
-See more details on traffic changed
+See more details on traffic changes

 How will construction affect pedestrians and bicyclists using the Manhattan Bridge?